codewithIsha/first-aid-chatbot/README.md

 - A response generator to produce structured, helpful replies

 The goal is to provide fast, reliable first-aid suggestions based on user symptom queries.
 ---
+## Core Objectives

+1. **Triage / Diagnosis**
+   Automatically infer the most likely **medical condition** based on the user's free-text symptom query.
+2. **Hybrid Retrieval**
+   Retrieve the most relevant medical knowledge using a multi-source fusion strategy:
+   - **Semantic Search:** Local embedding-based search over 60 curated medical knowledge base snippets.
+   - **Keyword Search:** Surface results with overlapping medical terms to improve accuracy and redundancy handling.
+   - **Web Search (Serper.dev):** Query the web for up-to-date medical advice or emergency guidelines.

+   > Sign up for an API key at [Serper.dev](https://serper.dev)

+   The results from all retrieval components are fused and ranked based on relevance.

+3. **Answer Generation**
+   Produce a well-structured, actionable medical response within 250 words, including:
+   - **Identified Condition**
+   - **First-Aid Steps** (numbered and actionable)
+   - **Key Medication(s)**
+   - **Cited Sources** (local KB or web)

+   The response always begins with a medical disclaimer and is optimized for clarity, safety, and practical relevance.

+---